marcelpetersen/mobil/_drafts/the-year-in-pictures.md

 hidden: false

 ---
-Take a look at the photos that defined our 2019!
-One thing's for sure: Wunderers know how to party. #BecauseWeShare
+Curious about our company culture, values and vibes?
+Take a look at the photos that defined our 2019.
+One thing's for sure: Wunderers _really_ know how to party! #BecauseWeShare

 ![](/uploads/2019/12/20/Recap 2019 2x.jpg)